 TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION Complete programs highlighting the importance of environmentally significant areas and the Beaver Hills Biosphere.
 Programs highlighting the importance of environmentally significant areas and the Beaver Hills Biosphere are encouraged.
 Moderate Environment Complete the Climate Change Resiliency Plan.
 Programs increasing the County's climate change resiliency are encouraged.
 Long Complete the Biodiversity Conservation Plan.
 Programs increasing conservation of the County's biodiversity are encouraged.
 Short Review the need for an incentive program for green building.
 Green building is encouraged throughout the county.
-Short SZ Small Holdings Agriculture Review Animal bylaw to ensure alignment with this plan.
+Short SN Small Holdings Agriculture Review Animal bylaw to ensure alignment with this plan.
 The plan considered livestock within the small holdings policy area.
-Moderate PROGRAMS/ PLANS Heavy Industrial/ Heartland Policy Areas Complete a formal industrial partner engagement program.
+Moderate OGRAMS/ PLANS Heavy Industrial/ Complete a formal industrial partner engagement program.
 Industry is required to have programs in place including education programs, to aid in reducing potential risk hazards.
-Long GRAM!
-Complete a comprehensive industrial inspection program.
+Long GRAM : Heartland Policy Areas Complete a comprehensive industrial inspection program.
 Industry is required to have programs in place including education programs, to aid in reducing potential risk hazards.
 Long PRO Transportation Review the need for active transportation infrastructure between recreation and tourism opportunities in the Rural Service Area through the active transportation strategy.
 Consideration is given to connecting tourism opportunities.
-Short Update the Open Space Master Plan to ensure alignment with this Plan.
+Short Plan to ensure a this Plan.
+Update the Ope Open Space Recreation Facil Update the Open Space Master Plan to ensure alignment with this Plan.
 Guidelines for the location and use of parks have been outlined within this Plan.
 These guidelines should be integrated into more detailed park plans.
-Long Open Space Update the Open Space and Recreation Facility Strategy to ensure alignment with this Plan.
+Long Update the Open Space and Recreation Facility Strategy to ensure alignment with this Plan.
 Guidelines for the location and use of parks have been outlined within this Plan.
 These guidelines should be integrated into more detailed park plans.
 Long Complete or update Park Master Plans for regional parks and schools sites.
 Park Master Plans are required for regional parks and school sites.
 Long

-TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION AMS/ Update the Heritage Resources Management Plan to ensure ongoing relevance and effectiveness, The current Heritage Resources Management Plan was completed in 2008 and extensive development of the program has occurred since this time.
-Long PROGRAMS/ PLANS Heritage Complete the implementation policies and actions in the Heritage Resources Management Plan.
+TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION PROGRAMS/ PLANS Update the Heritage Resources Management Plan to ensure ongoing relevance and effectiveness, The current Heritage Resources Management Plan was completed in 2008 and extensive development of the program has occurred since this time.
+Long Heritage Complete the implementation policies and actions in the Heritage Resources Management Plan.
 To seek approval of a new Municipal Policy that establishes understanding, direction and process for the identification, recognition and conservation of Strathcona County's local history and heritage.
-Long ONARY Hamlets Complete an Inclusionary Housing Program for growth hamlets.
+Long IONARY ISING Hamlets Complete an Inclusionary Housing Program for growth hamlets.
 Inclusionary housing is encouraged within growth hamlets.
-Long INCLUSIONARY Urban Service Area Complete an Inclusionary Housing Program for the Urban Service Area.
+Long INCLUSIONARY HOUSING Urban Service Area Complete an Inclusionary Housing Program for the Urban Service Area.
 Inclusionary housing is encouraged or considered within areas of the Urban Service Area.
-Long SZ General Update applicable Area Structure Plans to ensure consistency with this Municipal Development Plan.
+Long SN Update applicable Area Structure Plans to ensure consistency with this Municipal Development Plan.
 Area Structure Plans requires alignment with this document.
 Updates are required to ensure consistency.
-Long Review potential school sites that have been identified under existing statutory plans to determine their necessity and viability.
+Long RE PLAI General Review potential school sites that have been identified under existing statutory plans to determine their necessity and viability.
 A review of school sites that have not been developed is required.
-Long AREA STRUCTURE PLA Hamlets Review the need for updates to existing hamlet Area Structure Plans.
+Long AREA STRUCTURE PLA Review the need for updates to existing hamlet Area Structure Plans.
 County Area Structure Plans require alignment with this document.
 Updates are required to ensure consistency.
-Short Complete the integration of Hamlet Design Guidelines into growth hamlet Area Structure Plans.
+Short Hamlets Complete the integration of Hamlet Design Guidelines into growth hamlet Area Structure Plans.
 Design Guidelines are required for growth hamlets.
 Short Update growth hamlet Area Structure Plans to include policies regarding public transportation if it becomes available in the future.
 Consideration is given for public transportation to hamlets.
 Moderate